redhug/OnlineTutorials-ProjectMilestone/Docs/Project Procurement Management/Procurement_management_plan.md

 **Statement of work and Schedule Information**:Used for developing website and it takes 25 days to meet deadline.

 **Possible Appendices**:
-1. current system overview: Working laptops enough to run vue js for creating website.
+1. Current system overview: Working laptops enough to run vue js for creating website.
 2. System Requirements: Running software to work with Vue js.
 3. Volume and Size data:each system should have atleast 4GB ram and 500GB memory
 4. Required Contents of vendor's Response to RFP:working laptops and installed software for vue js.Experts in vue js to create website.